 Based on the same data, 8.40% of 22-26-year-olds with a history major were unemployed in 2011-2012, as were 5.40% of 35-56-year-olds.
 If we size that up against the same majors again, history numbers are again comparable to communications (8.9% of recent grads were unemployed and 5.7% more experienced ones), better than psychology (9.3% recent, 6.3% experienced), and only slightly worse than biology (8% recent, 4.8% experienced).
 By contrast the rates are worse than they are for younger marketing grads (5.6% recent, 4.3% experienced) and electrical engineering (6.5% recent, 3.7% experienced).

 You might also check out the salary data for majors and lifetime earnings over at PayScale.
 The company has administered over 54 million salary surveys (by its own count), and although it keeps the results themselves private in order to charge a fee to access them, its interactive charts still let you measure the macroperspective, so you can assess history against other majors.
-PayScale's data are even more promising that what the American Community Survey yielded: in 2017 the median average salary of history majors zero to five years after college was $42,000; for history majors working five to ten years after college $55,000; for history majors ten to twenty years out, $70,000; and for history majors out of college for more than twenty years, the median income was $84,000.
-Those numbers are comparable to what you could expect to earn over a lifetime with a bachelor's in business management, accounting, or biology.
+PayScale's data are even more promising that what the American Community Survey yielded (given that the latter was conducted during the Recession): in 2021 the median average salary of history majors zero to five years after college was $45,300; for history majors with ten or more years of work experience, the average is $80,300.
+Those numbers are comparable to what you could expect to earn with a bachelor's in neuroscience, biology, web & digital media development, accounting & business, or management.

 The reason for the “money myth” of humanities degrees is that the data have been misinterpreted in several ways, and even the few figures above can be misleading — which probably won’t surprise anyone who’s used to dealing with the complex nature of primary sources.
 Here’s why: